-SEI is inclusive to the MEd degree for initial licensure in ESL.
+SEI is included within the M.Ed. degree for initial licensure in ESL.

-Program chair: Betsy Tregar, EdD
+Program chair: Betsy Tregar, Ed.D.

 • betsy.tregar@cambridgecollege.edu

 Careers - Candidates who complete the ESL licensure program are able to teach ESL in public, private, and charter schools, educational collaboratives, and community programs.
 They are also eligible for the Massachusetts SEI Teacher Endorsement.
 Non-licensure M.Ed. graduates are able to provide ESL support and tutoring in schools; and to teach/tutor ESL in other settings including higher education intensive ESL, other countries, immigrant support programs, and workplace ESL.